adamski/podspec-generator/README.md

-# podfile-generator
+# podspec
-Automatic Podfile generator based on a module's package.json, for React Native modules on iOS.
+Automatic Podspec generator based on a module's package.json, for React Native modules on iOS.